boots-edu/textbook/source/text/10-webz-advanced/dialogs.md

 ```

 Here we have added a popup to ask the user if they are sure before adding the item, and then only adding it if they click the "Yes" button.
-We subscribe to the EventSubject returned by the popup method to see when the window closes and which button was pressed.
+We subscribe to the ```Notifier``` returned by the popup method to see when the window closes and which button was pressed.

-> Note: We moved all of the code inside the anonymous function so that it will only be called after the dialog is closed.
+> Note: We moved all of the code inside the anonymous function so that it will only be called after the popup is closed.

 ![](../../assets/images/webz_7.jpg)